xentu/xentu-engine/docs/source/lua-code-reference/the-game-keyword.rst

 game.set_scene(scene)
 ---------------------
 By default Xentu fires the ``update`` and ``draw`` events through game object global.
-However using this method you can also tell the game to fire ``update`` and ``draw`` events attached to scene objects that you create with ``new_scene()``.
+However you can alternatively tell the game to fire ``update`` and ``draw`` events attached to scene objects that you create with ``new_scene()``.
 Here is an example of how it would look: